biomejs/website/src/content/blog/biome-v1-9.md

 biome check --css-formatter-enabled=false --css-linter-enabled=false
 ```

+Special thanks to [Denis Bezrukov @denbezrukov](https://github.com/denbezrukov) and [Jon Egeland @faultyserver](https://github.com/faultyserver) for implementing most of the CSS parser and formatter!
+Special thanks to [Yoshiaki Togami @togami2864](https://github.com/togami2864) for coordinating the implementation and implementing most of the CSS lint rules!

 ### Stable GraphQL formatter and linter

 Biome now formats and lints GraphQL files by default.